Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 329,400 jobs in the United States for Production, Planning, or Expediting Clerk.
+There were about 329,400 jobs for Production, Planning, or Expediting Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 18,000 new jobs for Production, Planning, or Expediting Clerk by 2026.
 There will be an estimated 35,500 positions for Production, Planning, or Expediting Clerk per year.

 undefined